nitkizs/test/test.md

 * **Multiple detections (mixed confidence)**
 * **Multiple detections (high confidence)**

-**Note:**
-If detections are present, images may be optionally reviewed to verify whether the detections correspond to actual targets; however, this step is not strictly required.
+  - If detections are present, images may be optionally reviewed to verify whether the detections correspond to actual targets; however, this step is not strictly required.

 The `Model_filtering.py` script also generates **XML files** for each category.
 These XML files are used to group and manage images in subsequent filtering stages.